bwlewis/about_that_study/arshad_et_al.md

 Criticism of the paper is focussed on the need for carefully designed randomized clinical trials (RCT) to assess the effect of a treatment.
-Of course that RCT is an essential, well-known and well-understood mathematical technique and should be the primary method of treatment assessment.
+Of course RCT is an essential, well-known and well-understood mathematical technique and should be the primary method of treatment assessment.
+But carefully conducted, matched retrospective analyses are important too.

 Unfortunately, the first set of results in the paper (Tables 1 and 2 and Figure
 1) present comparison statistics on the raw data.
 These comparisons are weak